petera-ruri/Introduction-to-JavaScript/README.md

 ## In this challenge you will learn the fundamentals of JavaScript!

-- Data Types
+Data Types:
--- Strings
+- Strings
--- Numbers
+- Numbers
--- Booleans
+- Booleans